MileHacker Logo

 Budget Traveler

-Expect to spend CNY 200-400 per day (approximately $28-55 USD).
-This covers hostel or guesthouse stays, street food, local eateries, and public transportation.
+Expect to use CNY 200-400 per day (approximately $28-55 USD).
+This deals with hostel or guesthouse stays, street food, local eateries, and public transportation.
 It also covers minimal entrance fees.

 Hostel/Guesthouse, street food, public transport, minimal fees.